rohankatariya/Ecommerce-Website/README.md

 # Ecommerce-Website
-This uses MVC technology.
-This project is for selling the products.
-It will display the products on home screen.
-After login, you can add product to cart and after completion of selection it will display the selected element in the cart and total prize of these products.
+The project is web application for purchasing the products, like amazon.You can select the items from different categories and add them to the cart.
+At the time of checkout, page will display all the products and some of the amount which is to be paid in the cart and after proceeding it will automatically redirect to payment gateways.